sraaronrock/simple-website-js/README.md

 # simple-website-js
-A simple website using JS and JQuery
+A simple website using JS and JQuery.

 Plugins
 ---------